digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 -  Allowing use of an optional ``packageIdSelectionPreference`` field to specify a preferred package ID to use;

--  Requiring either a package id or package name to be present to disambiguate the partially-qualified form of template/interface IDs.
+-  Requiring either a package ID or package name to be present to disambiguate the partially-qualified form of template/interface IDs.

 Previously JSON API had supported partially qualified template IDs,